binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-1-intro.md

 As a quick aside, I would not recommend the freenode \#bash channel.
 It's not particularly friendly to newcomers to the language, and you're definitely in for at least one lecture on why you shouldn't be trying to do what you're trying to do with bash.
-That channel is, to be generous, stuck on itself.
+Without comdemning individuals, that channel is, on the whole, stuck on itself.

 In general I would also say not to listen to anyone who tells you to not do this or that with bash.
 So long as you are trying to learn, no one